History of ESPN in Timeline

 April 12, 2018: ESPN+ Launched

-On April 12, 2018, ESPN launched a supplemental over-the-top streaming service known as ESPN+.
+On April 12, 2018, ESPN launched ESPN+, a supplemental over-the-top streaming service.

-April 2018: ESPN+ Launch
+April 2018: ESPN+ launch

-In April 2018, ESPN+ was launched as an add-on subscription for $4.99 per month.
+In April 2018, ESPN+ was launched as an add-on subscription service.

-March 2019: ESPN Announced Daily Wager
+March 2019: ESPN Announces Daily Wager

 In March 2019, ESPN announced a new betting-themed daily program, Daily Wager, hosted by Doug Kezirian.